dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 More example commands in [Pro-tips for workflows](/guides/legacy/best-practices.md#pro-tips-for-workflows).

+## Limitations

+If your temporary PR schemas aren't dropping after a merge or close of the PR, make sure:

+- You _have not_ used dbt Cloud environment variables in your connection settings page.
+- You _do not_ have an empty/blank default schema.
+- You _have not_ overridden the `generate_schema_name` macro.

 ## Troubleshooting

 ### Reconnecting your dbt project to use dbt Cloud's native integration with GitHub, GitLab, or Azure DevOps